assimtech/tempo/docs/05-Commands.md

 `try () {} catch {}` blocks around sections of you command that could fail.
 It's normal to have more than one set of `try () {} catch {}` blocks is a single command if you have multiple checkpoints to rollback from.

-Say your command copies something to a new release directory then moves the current live symlink to it and does a cache warm.
-There are two distinct rollback checkpoints; one beginning after the copy has started and one after symlink has been switched.
+Say your command copies something to a new release directory then moves the current live symlink to it.
+There is a distinct rollback checkpoint beginning before the copy has started ending after the symlink has been switched.
 To roll this back you could:

 ```php
 try {